SAS: Red Notice: Plot

-Tom regularly updates his position and sends intelligence to Declan Smith, a member of the SAS Counter Insurgency Team and his friend.
+Tom regularly updates his position and sends intelligence to Declan Smith, a member of the SAS Counter Terrorism Team and his friend.
 Declan, who has been bribed by the Black Swans, sends a rescue team into a trap.
-Grace asks for a $500 million ransom from Britgaz or else she will blow up the tunnel and reveal the secret Britgaz Gas Pipeline in the tunnel.
-After inviting Clements to negotiate, Grace records their conversation.
+Grace asks for a $500 million ransom from Britgaz or else she will blow up the tunnel and reveal the secret Britgaz gas pipeline in the tunnel.
+After inviting Clements to negotiate, Grace has one of her team secretly record their conversation as insurance.
 Grace finds out via Declan that Tom's girlfriend is on the train and takes her hostage.
-Tom returns to the train but fails to save Sophie.
+Tom returns to the train, but he fails to rescue Sophie.
 Grace escapes with her through the gas pipeline, pursued by Tom.
 Grace's team uploads the video of Clements and tries to escape among the hostages, but SAS snipers kill them.
 Upon not finding Grace among the hostages, Clements realises that Declan is guilty.

 Once out of the pipe, Grace blows up the pipeline, and Tom narrowly escapes.
-Clements and all of the SAS operatives appear to be killed in the explosion excluding Declan.
-Grace stabs Sophie on her thigh and runs away.
+Clements and all of the SAS operatives excluding Declan appear to be killed in the explosion.
+Grace stabs Sophie in her thigh and runs away.
 Sophie says she finally understands Tom and asks him to catch Grace instead of being with her.
-After catching up with Grace and killing her, Tom realises that he loves Sophie.
-During their trip, Tom proposes to Sophie.
+After catching up with Grace, they fight and Grace is fatally injured.
+Grace praises Tom's tenacity and offers him to be her successor to rebuild the Black Swans.
+Tom rejects the offer and finishes off Grace.
+Tom realises that he loves Sophie; during their trip, Tom proposes to her.
 She refuses at first, believing him incapable of love, but agrees after seeing his emotional reaction.
-The UK PM and Britgaz representative are questioned, and all blame is transferred to Declan, the sole surviving member of Grace's team.
-Tom and Sophie get married in Spain, during which Tom is briefed by his superior, Clements, who survived the explosion, to find Declan.
+The British prime minister and Britgaz representative are questioned, and all blame is transferred to Declan, the sole surviving member of Grace's team.
+Tom and Sophie get married in Spain; during the ceremony, Tom is briefed by Clements, who survived the explosion, to find Declan.